HernanSeo/JuliaPerturbation/README.md

 # JuliaPerturbation
-Replication material package for "Perturbating and Estimating DSGE models in Julia" by Salazar-Perez and Seoane The codes are available without any warrant.
-Use it at your own risk.
+Replication material package for "Perturbating and Estimating DSGE models in Julia" by Salazar-Perez and Seoane.

+These codes are available for free and without any guarantee.
+Use them at your own risk.

 If you find typos please let us know.

 If you use the codes please cite us.

 First version: July 2021.

 This version: March 2023.

 ### Contents ###